Hill sharp, Kluber roughed up as Rays beat Yankees 10-5 - WTMJ

 TRAINER’S ROOM

-Yankees: Manager Aaron Boone said there’s a chance Judge will be ready to return to the lineup Saturday.
+Yankees: Boone said there’s a chance Judge will be ready to return to the lineup Saturday.
 Meanwhile, LHP Justin Wilson (left shoulder tightness) was reinstated from the 10-day injured list.

 Rays: RHP Pete Fairbanks (right rotator strain) was placed on the 10-day IL as injuries continue to mount in the bullpen.
 The reliever said he expects to be sidelined about a month.